 Back to Reality

 When Marty’s girlfriend, Jennifer Parker, gets too excited about possibly knowing her future, Doc Brown pulls out his sleep-inducing alpha rhythm generator.
 The device looks like a futuristic pair of opera goggles and when activated, Jennifer goes out like a light.

 Doc did so to protect Jennifer from running into herself or affecting the timeline in another harmful manner.
-While no device exists in 2015 that will knock you out immediately, there are some that will nudge you that way.
+While no device exists that will knock you out immediately, there are some that will nudge you that way.

 Transcranial magnetic stimulation, or TMS, uses magnetic fields to create tiny electrical currents in regions of the brain.
 These currents, once tuned, help to ease people into a restful state.
 TMS essentially tries to influence the activity of the brain in order to mimic a sleep state.

 “Sleep is a rhythm,” Sarah Lisanby, Chair of the Department of Psychiatry and Behavioral Sciences at Duke University says.
 “And you can actually use the different forms of stimulation – such as magnetic stimulation, or direct electrical stimulation, or sensory stimulation – at different frequencies to modulate those brain rhythms.
 The idea is to try to entrain the rhythmic activity of the brain in a way that would be comparable to sleep.”